craftingcity/The-Known-World/README.md

 ## Building a Character
 To build a character that fits into this world, I humbly request that you work with me to merge the mechanical necessities with our story-telling wishes.
 A part of this for me is taking what **Wizards of the Coast** says about what is true and tweaking it.
 A lot.

-Much like in real life, the concept of "race" is false on Alaturmen, and the surrounding planes.
-The mechanical benefits that the **Player's Handbook** assigns explicitly to race sucks!
+Much like in real life, the concept of "race" is a false creation on Alaturmen and its surrounding planes.
+The mechanical benefits that the **Player's Handbook** explicitly assigns to race sucks!
 I am following in the footsteps of "Ancestry and Culture; An Alternative to Race in 5e" produced by Arcanist Press and splitting those mechanical benefits between your character's heritage and their culture.

-Your character will inherit certain traits from their heritage, such as their size and speed, and will be affected by their culture by a cultural alignment and ideals (as the form of Ability Score Increases).
+Your character will inherit certain traits from their heritage, such as their size and speed, and will be affected by their culture by a cultural alignment and ideals (as the form of Ability Score Increases and the like).

 ### Heritages
 Some heritages are marked with an (s.) or an (a.).
 This corresponds to the ability for this heritage to participate in sexual reproduction (s.) or not (a.).
 Those heritages that are capable of sexual reproduction are compatible for the purposes of conceiving a child; though this should not be a concern of yours, this simply informs you of some setting specific details of these fantasy people.
-I'm trying to be cool; this is meant to be much, much more "hey look at these cool aliens i thought up" than "these people are bad".
+I'm trying to be cool; this is meant to be much, much more "hey look at these cool aliens i thought up" than "these people are bad and don't fuck" because let's be very clear – everyone fucks **and** that's cool.

 #### Common to Alaturmen
 ##### Goblin (s.)